adityamangal1/adityamangal1.github.io/README.md

-This is a template which I used for building my portfolio site.
-Though I made few more changes or enhancements from myself with my front-end knowledge and that's why this is not the original template.
+This is a template which used for building this portfolio site.
+Though, made few more changes or enhancements from self with my front-end knowledge and that's why this is not the original template.
 <br>
 <br>
 <br>